DisFeed/DisFeed/README.md

-Intrested in startup culture, and the tech market.
+Intrested in business and tech.